Dublin Murders: Development

 Dublin Murders was commissioned by British public service broadcaster BBC for BBC One, and Starz, with Irish public service broadcaster RTÉ later joining the project.
 Produced by Euston Films, a part of the Fremantle Media group, FremantleMedia International handles international rights.
 Sarah Phelps wrote the screenplay which is based on In the Woods and The Likeness, two books written by Tana French.
 Carmel Maloney produced the series.
 Sarah Phelps, Kate Harwood, Noemi Spanos, Ed Guiney, Alan Gasmer, Peter Jaysen, Elizabeth Kilgariff, Saul Dibb and Tommy Bulfin are executive producers.

+In January 2020, it was reported that Starz was in talks for a second series.

 Filming

 Filming commenced in 2018 in Belfast and Dublin and continued in Dublin to late February 2019.